camerongreen/alq/README.md

 The automysqlbackup.sh script in the bin directory of the server is run nightly to backup the website.

 The backups are stored in the backups/db directory.
-These should be copied elsewhere regularly.
+These should be copied elsewhere regularly via something like "rsync --delete -rve "ssh" alq:backups ."